mr3y-the-programmer/Podcaster/README.md

 </p>

 ## Features
-- ✅ Support for millions of podcasts.
+- ✅ Access to millions of podcasts.
 - ✅ Subscribe to a podcast by RSS feed url.
 - ✅ Select episode's playback speed.
 - ✅ Download episodes to play them offline.